doitintl/iris3/README.md

 * You can deploy Iris in any project within your Google Cloud organization, but we recommend using a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

-* To deploy, you will need to have these roles on the *organization* where Iris is deployed.
+* For the first deployment, to set up roles and log sink.
+You will need to have these roles on the *organization* where Iris is deployed.
+These are not needed for subsequent deployments.
     * *Organization Role Administrator* to create a custom IAM role for Iris that allows to get and set labels on the services.
       (Note that this is different from *Organization Administrator* and from Organization *Owner*.)
     * *Security Admin* OR *Organization Administrator* to allow Iris app engine service account to use the above role
     * *Logs Configuration Writer* to create an organization log sink that sends logs to PubSub

-* On the project where Iris is deployed, you will need Owner or these roles:
+* To deploy Iris itself, you will need Owner on the project where Iris is deployed, or else these roles.
+(To deploy only Iris itself after the  org elements are already deployed, use `-p` as documented below.)
     * *Project IAM Admin* to set up the custom role as mentioned above.
     * *App Engine Admin* to deploy to App Engine.
     * *Pub/Sub Admin* to create topics and subscriptions.